PieceWen/sagemath/README.md

 Run online <a href="https://cocalc.com/">here</a>, or <a href="https://sagecell.sagemath.org/">here</a>.

-You can use <a href="https://www.bilibili.com/video/BV1bi4y1M7rW?t=91">magicath</a> to confess to your loved ones.
+You can use <a href="https://www.bilibili.com/video/BV1bi4y1M7rW?t=91">magicath</a> to confess to your loved one.

 Here is a basic useage of <a href="https://www.bilibili.com/video/BV1d7411w7hc?t=33">Jupyter notebook</a>.